-Application : Applied Explanation on application of the practice • The Board oversees the development and maintenance of an adequate and effective risk management and internal control framework for the Group and respective segments to identify, evaluate and monitor the business risks, as well as establishing or enhancing internal controls to manage risks.
-In this regard, the Board is assisted by the RMC whose role includes overseeing and reviewing risk management matters of the Group.
+Application : Applied

+Explanation on : application of the practice The Board oversees the development and maintenance of an adequate and effective risk management and internal control framework for the Group and respective segments to identify, evaluate and monitor the business risks, as well as establishing or enhancing internal controls to manage risks.
+In this regard, the Board is assisted by the RMSC whose role includes overseeing and reviewing risk management matters of the Group.
 The Board is also assisted by the AC who reviews the Group's internal control systems via the works of the Internal and External Auditors.
-Through the work of the RMC and the AC, as well as considering the written assurance from the Executive Chairman, Executive Directors and Group Chief Financial Officer, the Board reviews the adequacy and effectiveness of the Group's risk management and internal control systems on an annual basis.
-Further details are available under the Statement on Risk Management and Internal Control in the Annual Report FY2023.
-Explanation for departure : Large companies are to complete the colum • ed to complete the columns below.
-Non-large companies are encouraged elow.
-Measure : Timeframe :
+Through the work of the RMSC and the AC, as well as considering the written assurance from the Executive Chairman, Executive Directors and Group Chief Financial Officer, the Board reviews the adequacy and effectiveness of the Group's risk management and internal control systems on an annual basis.
+Further details are available under the Statement on Risk Management and Internal Control in the Annual Report FY2024.

+Explanation for : departure

+red to complete the columns below.
+Non-large companies are encouraged

+to complete the columns b elow.

+Measure :

+Timeframe :